Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-Arizona requires you to have a contractor license to build, alter, repair, subtract from or improve any structure.
-These licenses are issued by the Arizona Registrar of Contractors.
+Arizona requires a contractor license to build, alter, repair, subtract from or improve any structure.
+The Arizona Registrar of Contractors issues these licenses.
 They have the following specialty contractor licenses for carpenters:

 Residential: